kaijeaw34574/Student-Registration/README.md

 # Student Registration Website

 This project is part of the course CPE231 - Database System.
-A website about registration of students, regardless of the user interface of the website but will take into account the accuracy of the connection to the database, for learning about database management in the back end of a website.
+A website about registration of students, regardless of the user interface of the website but will take into account the accuracy of the connection to the database, for learning about database management in the back-end of a website.

 ### How to install
   1. Install XAMPP to connect to the database.